 Further suggestions welcome.

-For Chinese poetry, I think of the popular Tang genre “On visiting a hermit and not finding him in“.
+For Chinese poetry, I think of the Tang genre “On visiting a hermit and not finding him in“.
 And on the musical front, there’s a popular series called Music Minus One, providing recordings of the accompaniments to famous pieces of chamber music, jazz, and so on without the solo part, to help soloists practise.
 Some Wag once gave me a blank CD entitled Music Minus One: the Bach partitas for solo violin.